Aeolian Islands, Italy

 Since the island is not very big, you can travel around on a car, motorcycle, or bike (even an electric one).
 You can either take your vehicle on the ferries to Vulcano (if permitted) or rent one at the port.

 The option of renting a Citroen Mehari is also offered by some rental companies.
-This legendary ‘60s car can seat up to 4 people and is an unusual way to get around Vulcano.
+This legendary ‘60s car can seat up to 4 people and is a unique way to get around Vulcano.

 If you prefer public transportation, look for Scaffidi buses.
 There is a yearly connection from Porto di Levante to Porto di Ponente and Capo Grillo, and there are daily trips to Gelso in the summer.